DelvinGambiza/YouTube-data-analysis-for-content-strategy/README.md

 	4. Visualize and interpret data for actionable insights using Tableau.

  Highlights

-	•	Subtopic 1: The Impact of Category and Channel on Views Analyzed the average views, likes, dislikes, and comments across categories.
+Impact of Category and Channel on Views
+Analyzed the average views, likes, dislikes, and comments across categories.
 Observed that genres like Comedy tend to attract higher views.
-	•	Subtopic 2: The Effect of Title, Description, and Tags Conducted regression analysis to study the effects of title length, description length, and tag count.
+Effect of Title, Description, and Tags
+Conducted regression analysis to study the effects of title length, description length, and tag count.
 Found a slight positive impact of description length and tag count on views.
-	•	Subtopic 3: Time Until Trending
+Time Until Trending
 Explored the relationship between the time it takes to trend and viewership.
 Identified a weak positive correlation, suggesting other factors are more influential.
-	•	Subtopic 4: Correlation Analysis
+Correlation Analysis
 Discovered that likes, dislikes, and comment counts have a strong correlation with views, while tag count, title length, and description length have minimal effects.

 Tools and Technologies
 	•	Python Libraries: Pandas, NumPy, Matplotlib, Seaborn, WordCloud
-	•	Visualization: Tableau (interactive dashboards and data storytelling)
+	•	Visualization: Tableau
 Notable Visualizations
 	•	Category-wise average views and engagement metrics
 	•	Regression plots showcasing the effect of metadata on views